 - Exposure to cleaning chemicals and disinfectants

-- Heavy use of latex gloves which can lead to the development of latex allergy and contact allergy to rubber accelerants
+- Frequent use of latex gloves which can lead to the development of latex allergy and contact allergy to rubber accelerants

-- Preponderance of low-paid workers with low education levels
+- A preponderance of low-paid workers with low education levels

 Understanding occupational skin disorders